cloud-elements/devportal/_includes/Elements/Connectwise/events.md

 To authenticate an element instance with webhooks:

-1. Enter the basic information required to authenticate an element instance as described in [Authenticate with {{page.heading}}](authenticate.html) .
+1. Complete the [authentication steps(authenticate.html#authenticate-through-the-ui)] up to entering the Shopify URL.
 2. Enable events: Switch **Events Enabled** on.

     | Latest UI | Earlier UI  |